 The board approved the purchase agreement, the referendum budget proposal, the allocation from the general fund and the finance plan by a 6-0 vote.
 Board member Sandy Gehrke was not present at the meeting.

-The board is expected to finalize the referendum questions at a special meeting on Monday, Aug.
-25, at 6 p.m. at the River Crest Elementary multi-purpose room.
+The board is expected to finalize the referendum questions at a meeting later this month.
+More specific details can be found in the Aug.
+21 issue of the Star-Observer.